AnanyaRa/Gene-Project/README.md

 Tyr
 STOP

+## Evolutionary History
-When comparing the protein sequence to the human genome, the NNF2 genome did not have any significant similarities to the Homosapiens.
+When comparing the protein sequence to the different organisms, the NNF2 genome did not have any significant similarities to the Homosapiens, mice, plants and mushrooms.
-This protein can be translated using python.
+NNF2 showed protein similarities to Neurospora crassa.